Connect with others who understand.

 2. Blood Pressure Medications

-The kidneys are involved in regulating blood pressure.
-Both kidney damage and medications such as oral steroids can cause high blood pressure for people with lupus nephritis.
-Unfortunately, high blood pressure can further damage the kidneys, making it important to control high blood pressure during the treatment of lupus nephritis.
-Controlling blood pressure can also prevent proteinuria, which occurs when extra protein leaks into the blood, causing foamy urine.
+The kidneys help regulate blood pressure.
+Kidney damage from lupus nephritis and medications such as oral steroids can cause high blood pressure.
+Because this can further damage the kidneys, controlling high blood pressure is very important during the treatment of lupus nephritis.
+Keeping blood pressure under control can also help reduce proteinuria, a condition that causes excess protein to leak into the urine, leading to foamy urine.

-Common blood pressure medications used to treat lupus nephritis symptoms include ACE inhibitors and angiotensin-receptor blockers.
+Common blood pressure medications used to treat the symptoms of lupus nephritis include ACE inhibitors and angiotensin-receptor blockers as they help control blood pressure and also reduce proteinuria.

-The kidneys remove excess fluid from the body.
-The kidney damage that occurs during lupus nephritis can affect this function.
+Other medications that help with controlling blood pressure are diuretics.
+The kidneys remove excess fluid, but lupus nephritis can damage them and interfere with this process.
 Diuretics are medications that remove fluid from the body.
-They can also help reduce blood pressure.
-Commonly used diuretics for the treatment of lupus nephritis include furosemide (Lasix) and hydrochlorothiazide (abbreviated as HCTZ).
+Commonly used diuretics for the treatment of lupus nephritis include furosemide (Lasix, Furoscix) and hydrochlorothiazide (abbreviated as HCTZ).

 People diagnosed with stage 6 lupus nephritis usually need more intensive therapy.
-Stage 6 lupus nephritis is diagnosed when 90 percent or more of the kidney has been damaged, and kidney function is very poor.
-Treatment for stage 6 lupus nephritis must replace the function of the kidneys.
-One option for this stage is dialysis.
+This stage of lupus nephritis is diagnosed when 90 percent or more of the kidney has been damaged, and kidney function is very poor.
+Stage 6 lupus nephritis treatment helps do the job your kidneys can’t do anymore.
+One treatment option for this stage is dialysis.

 Dialysis is a medical procedure that removes waste and certain chemicals from the blood.
 Healthy kidneys can do this for the body, but once a person loses kidney function, they must rely on dialysis to clean the blood.

 Dialysis must be performed often and can be time-consuming.
-For example, hemodialysis can take up to four hours and is typically performed three times per week.
+For example, hemodialysis can take up to four hours and is usually done three times per week.

-An alternative to dialysis is receiving a kidney transplant.
-A kidney transplant can restore kidney function.
-Getting a transplant first requires:
+An alternative to dialysis is a kidney transplant, which can restore kidney function.
+Getting a transplant requires:

 • Working with a transplant center